Just2Deep/NovelNest/README.md

 # Novel Nest

-A modern and intuitive book tracking application built with Python and FastAPI.
+A modern and intuitive book review web service built with Python and FastAPI.

 ## Features